rwgk/numba/docs/source/cuda/external-memory.rst

           ``@cuda.jit`` prior to context destruction will need to be redefined, as the code underlying them will also have been unloaded from the GPU.

+QUESTION(rwgk): What are "modules owned by the context"?
+(Not the usual Python modules?)